xebia-functional/scala-days-android/README.md

 crashlytics.key=***
 ```

-and `crashlytics.properties` file with secret keys like that:
+add a `crashlytics.properties` file with the following secret keys:

 ```
 apiKey=***
 apiSecret=***
 ```

-If you don't want to use `crashlytics` you should remove the `Crashlytics.start(this)` line in `MainActivity.scala`
+If you do not want to utilize the `Crashlytics` service, you should remove the `Crashlytics.start(this)` line in `MainActivity.scala`

 Contribute